Carfax Tower

 University Church of St Mary the Virgin is actually from where Oxford University grew, and an un-missable spot if you’re visiting the city.

-24-26 Cornmarket Street, in Oxford, is a timber-framed building built in the late 14th century.
-It belonged to a wine merchant who ran it as an inn, the “New Inn”.
+24-26 Cornmarket Street, Oxford is a timber-framed building built in the late 14th century.
+It belonged to a wine merchant and was an inn.

 Mob Quad in Merton College is probably the oldest quadrangle in Oxford.
-The quad is so old, it actually doesn’t have any chimneys! (they weren’t in widespread use in England
+The quad is so old, it actually doesn’t have any chimneys.

 Christ Church Cathedral is perhaps the most stunning college chapel in Oxford.
 It was built as a place of worship in the late 12th century.
-Though one of England’s smallest

 The Saxon Tower of St Michael at the North Gate was once by the North Gate in the walls of Oxford city.
-Today, you can visit this cultural landmark every
+It was built in 1040.

-St George’s Tower in Oxford Castle is one of two surviving towers in Oxford.
-It was built around 1020 (we’re not sure when, exactly) AD.
-Nearly 25 meters high (it
+St George’s Tower in Oxford Castle is one of two surviving towers in oxford.
+It was built around 1020 AD and is the oldest building in the city.

 Sandford Lock is a great place to start and end walks around Oxford.
-A very peaceful location, it has a pub nearby, the King’s Arms.
-This is a very important
+A very peaceful location, it has a pub nearby a lots of seating.

 Oxford Castle is a partly ruined Norman medieval castle on the centre of Oxford.
 The castle then became a prison which closed in 1996.
-What’s the History of Oxford Castle?

 The Bodleian Library is one of Oxford’s most famous landmarks.
 Among the oldest in Europe, it’s easy to visit and incredible to see.
-Anyone visiting Oxford should make a stop

 Christ Church is college of the University of Oxford.
 It was founded in 1546 by King Henry VIII and is one of the larger colleges.
-What’s the History of Oxford’s

 World-renowned museums and art galleries.